|Why Fairtrade isn't fair

 Fairtrade in Schools: teaching ethics or unlawful marketing to the defenceless? (pdf) Schools in the UK teach pupils about Fairtrade as part of Religious Education, Personal and Social Education, Citizenship, Geography etc. There are also Fairtrade Schools, where the whole school, including staff and parents, is committed to promoting the brand.
 It is argued here that promoting this commercial brand to schoolchildren and using the schoolchildren to press adults to buy a product amounts to indoctrination using criteria of intent, methods of teaching, and the subject matter.
 This conflicts with educational goals.
 It is also shown to be akin to the criminal offence of Unfair Trading: the methods used in teaching used would be unacceptable in normal commercial marketing.
 A completely separate criticism, based on a wide range of research evidence, is that the schools mislead by giving false information and by suppression of relevant information, again akin to the criminal offence of Unfair Trading.
 The question of who has the responsibility for preventing such actions is considered.
 Published as Griffiths, P., 2014.
 Fairtrade in Schools: teaching ethics or unlawful marketing to the defenceless?.
 Ethics and Education, DOI:, 9(3) DOI 10.1080/17449642.2014.978122, pp. 369-384. http://www.tandfonline.com/doi/full/10.1080/17449642.2014.978122.

 BBC World Business Report My criticisms lead the report.
 Fairtrade Foundation UK will not appear on a platform with me because I produce hard research evidence.
 So they got someone from the Netherlands.
 Note that he does not give figures for extra amount paid by consumers, amount going to the Third World, or any extra amount paid to farmers.
 Nor does he suggest that there is any impact study meeting the standards of the development agencies (there are not).
-And he does not mention that the Chief Executive of Fairtrade International, as well as researchers have said that the auditing and monitoring of the system is woeful.
+And he does not mention that the Chief Executive of Fairtrade International, and academic researchers, have said that the auditing and monitoring of the system is woeful.

 'Lack of Rigour in Defending Fairtrade' (published in Economic Affairs) shows some of the mistakes and lack of logic of the Fairtrade proponents, using the example of Alastair Smith.